patzly/ain2-stochastik/README.md

 Exam Helper is a German calculator for statistics and probability written in Python.
 To use it, simply [download](https://github.com/patzly/ain2-stochastik/releases) this project and open it in [PyCharm](https://www.jetbrains.com/pycharm/).
 Then right-click on `exam_helper.py` and select "Run".

+**Make sure you have uploaded the link to this repository in Moodle (deadline: 03.07.2022, 23:59) to be allowed to use it in the exam.
+In the exam, simply write down for each task that you've used Exam Helper.**

 Copyright &copy; 2022 Patrick Zedler.
 All rights reserved.

 [GNU General Public License version 3](https://www.gnu.org/licenses/gpl.txt)